This spot has been added by

 Water entrance for snorkeling EAPC Beach

-You can enter the water wherever you want from the beach, but if you want to explore the pillars or try to see the dolphins, it is recommended to get in the water at the north end of the beach (on your left when you face the sea), near the rocks.
+You can enter the water wherever you want from the beach.
+If you want to explore the pillars or try to see dolphins, it is recommended you get in the water at the north end of the beach (on your left when you face the sea), near the rocks.

 EAPC Beach snorkeling exploration tips